 The word makes us excited about the nostalgia of how amazing that period of time was.
 Personally, I grew up in a small town in Dhangadhi, Nepal.
-The internet wasn’t properly accessible there till the 2000s, so the hassle of going to the video store every day to check through the piles of D.V.Ds and videocassette.
+The internet wasn’t properly accessible there till the 2000s, so the hassle of going to the video store every day to check through the piles of D.V.Ds and videocassette was real.
 Now, the internet is here and you can literally watch a movie when you are taking a shit.
 LOLZ.

 The ’90s were a pretty amazing decade for film.
 The rom-com was at its pinnacle (Pretty Woman, You’ve Got Mail), comedies were truly funny (Home Alone, Groundhog Day), critics and audiences were enjoying movies that were incredibly crowd-pleasers (Titanic, Forrest Gump), and horror films were bone-chilling and realistic (The Silence of the Lambs, Se7en) and teen comedies were having a heyday (10 Things I Hate About You, Clueless), making the years 1990 to 1999 a particularly good time to go to the movies if you were a teenager.

 It was an era where the indies went big and blockbusters got even bigger.
 International cinema experienced several new waves that both shocked and thrilled global audiences, while filmmakers in America and Britain explored stories and topics that had previously been taboo outside the arthouse.
-It felt, in many ways, like a collision of the groundbreaking New Hollywood ideals of the ’70s and the crowdpleasing populism of the ’80s, and also the perfect blend if done right.
+It felt, in many ways, like a collision of the groundbreaking New Hollywood ideals of the ’70s and the crowd-pleasing populism of the ’80s, and also the perfect blend if done right.